This post may contain affiliate links. Please read our disclosure policy.

 How do I store leftover Spanish rice?

-Store in an airtight container in the refrigerator for up to 3 days.
-Reheat in a pan or microwave with a splash of water.
+Store leftover Spanish rice in an airtight container in the refrigerator for up to 3 days.
+To reheat, warm the rice in a skillet over medium-low heat with a splash of broth or water, or microwave for 1 to 2 minutes until heated through.

 Ways To Use Leftover Ingredients